March 19 shooting incident: Conclusion

-On 29 March 2004 three American forensic scientists arrived in Taiwan to help with the investigation.
+On 29 March 2004, three American forensic scientists arrived in Taiwan to help with the investigation.
 They were Cyril Wecht, a forensic expert, Michael Haag, an expert on bullet trajectory, and Timothy Palmbach, an expert on crime scene integrity.
 Wecht personally examined Chen's belly and concluded it was consistent with a gunshot wound.

 They were followed by Henry C. Lee on 9 April 2004.
 After examining the Jeep, he deduced that the shots were fired from the outside because there were shards of glass on the Jeep's floor.
 But due to the incompleteness of evidence preservation, and the lack of an accurate record on the Jeep's speed at the day of procession, he pointed out that it might be impossible to determine from which direction the bullets entered the Jeep.

 Interior Minister Yu Cheng-hsien announced his resignation on 4 April 2004, and National Security Bureau director Tsai Chao-ming stepped down the week before to take responsibility for the shooting, in keeping with the Taiwanese tradition that government officials take responsibility for perceived or implied dereliction of duty.

+From 10 to 20 June 2004, a group of former Combined Logistics Command engineers, including former Olympian Chen An-hu, took part in the investigation by simulating the shooting in a Los Angeles shooting range.

 On 24 August 2004, the Pan-Blue controlled Legislative Yuan approved legislation setting up the "3–19 truth investigative commission" to probe the shooting.
 Members of the commission were selected to reflect the political composition of the Fifth Legislative Yuan.
 The commission had the right to interview government officials and demand documents, and later presented its findings to the legislature.
 The law suspended the right to silence and forbid influencing the commission's investigation.
 The commission was also authorized to command a government prosecuting attorney, to unilaterally utilize the disaster reserve funds from the Executive Yuan, and to override court verdicts.
 Because such a law was suspected unconstitutional, the Pan-Green Coalition opposed the commission.

 Forensic scientist Henry Lee submitted a 130-page report and a CD containing 150 photos to Andrew Hsia, director general of Taipei Economic and Cultural Office in New York on 29 August 2004.
 He concluded that the incident was not a political assassination attempt because "a more powerful weapon than a homemade pistol would have been used."
 He was unable to make a conclusive report, but indicated his findings would help locate the gun and its factory.
 Lee's findings prompted immediate outrage from conspiracy theorists as it did not fit well with either side.